matthewmullin01/coolcanvas/SOLUTION.md

 ## Folder Structure

-I tried to keep it simple for now.
+I tried to keep it simple for now, with the potential to scale to more folders later.

-`src/assets` - holds any assets
+`src/assets` - any assets

 `src/components` - any React components.
 This could be separated into shared components and non-shared components at a later stage if needed.